 It was only last week that the great Bill Bryson was again drawing attention to this desecration of our landscape, the 30 million tons we chuck out into public spaces without even the excuse that we are aiming at passing politicians on their bicycles.
 I don’t know what the Astra passenger threw at my head, but whatever it was, it wasn’t just a piece of litter.
 It was a national disgrace.

 We in London government are doing what we can.
-Bexley has a formidable recycling rate; Southwark has just announced a savage crackdown on anyone who spits out their chewing gum on the pavement, with on-the-spot fines of up to £80; Lewisham is asking its citizens to take photos of flytipping and post them on the web.
+Bexley has a formidable recycling rate all thanks to services like scrap metal pick up in Canberra; Southwark has just announced a savage crackdown on anyone who spits out their chewing gum on the pavement, with on-the-spot fines of up to £80; Lewisham is asking its citizens to take photos of flytipping and post them on the web.
 Transport for London wants to ensure that no passenger leaving a Tube train has any difficulty finding a rubbish bin either at the station or in the immediate vicinity, and our work has been somewhat assisted by the recent extinction of some of the free newspapers.

 We are encouraging companies such as Addison Lee, which has supplied many excellent wall-mounted bins for butts and gum, and we are trying to devise a bin that will be elegant enough to be fixed to a listed building.
 We are still working on Wrigley and other chewing-gum makers to persuade them to put the harmless solvent in their gum that will save the councils a fortune in water-blasting the beastly stuff off the streets.
 We are planning action zones and clean-up-London days in the run-up to the Olympics.